 School Programs

-Full-Day and Multi-Day NGSS Programs
+Full-Day and Multi-Day NJSLS – Science Programs

-Our Climate Change education programs will help teachers meet the NJ climate standards.
+Our Climate Change education programs help teachers meet the NJ climate standards.
 New Jersey became the first state in the nation to include climate change across content areas.
-These standards are designed to prepare students to understand how and why climate change happens, the impact it has on our local and global communities and to act in informed and sustainable ways.
+These standards are designed to prepare students to understand how and why climate change happens, the impact it has on our local and global communities, and to act in informed and sustainable ways.
 Our innovative programs use best practices to include authentic learning experiences and promote action.

 Natural Connections

-Grade K
+Grade k

 K-ESS3-1.
 Use a model to represent the relationship between the needs of different plants or animals (including humans) and the places they live.